itijyou/ademxapp/README.md

 For more details, refer to our report: [Wider or Deeper: Revisiting the ResNet Model for Visual Recognition](https://arxiv.org/abs/1611.10080).

+This code is a refactored version of the one that we used in the competition, and has not yet been tested extensively, so feel free to open an issue if you find any problem.

 To use, first install [MXNet](https://github.com/dmlc/mxnet).

 ### Updates

 * Recent updates
+    + Training code for image classification on ILSVRC 2012 (It still needs to be evaluated especially using the newest MXNet, which will probably be done in several weeks.)
+    + Fix the bug in testing resulted from changing the EPS in BatchNorm layers

+* Previous updates
     + Model A1 for ADE20K trained using the *train* set with testing code
     + Segmentation results with multi-scale testing on VOC and Cityscapes